Diaryatou Bah: Activism

 At age 20, she became fully aware of the significance of her excision, and in 2006 she published her autobiography On m'a volé mon enfance ("I Was Robbed of My Childhood").
 Recalling the woman's testimony that led to her escape from her forced marriage, Bah felt she wanted to share her own testimony.

 That same year, she founded her organization, Espoirs et Combats des femmes ("Women's Hopes and Struggles").
 Its aim is to fight against female genital mutilation and violence against women.
 Bah says that the organization's Facebook page receives many messages from young African women who identify with her story and ask for advice.
 At the same time, Bah became an educator in a social integration center with the nonprofit organization Aurore, working in prisons, notably Fleury-Mérogis, to educate inmates about violence against women.

 In 2008, she launched an education campaign in Guinea, where, according to UNICEF, 97% of girls are subject to genital mutilation.
 In 2011, she was put in charge of a committee of the organization Ni Putes Ni Soumises on the emancipation of women in France.
 She also became active in campaigns for secularism.

 In the years that followed, Bah participated in the work of the organization Excision, parlons-en ! ("Excision, Let's Talk About It!") and became an ambassador for the campaign Alerte excision ("Excision Alert"), intended to warn teenage girls of the risk of female genital mutilation that may come with visiting their parents' home countries.
 Education is at the center of her activism, as learning to read was a crucial step in her autonomy.

+In 2022, Bah was elected as a local councillor in Romainville.

 Recognition

 In October 2018, in recognition of her fight against female genital mutilation, she received the Elles de France prize for courage from the president of the Île-de-France region, Valérie Pécresse.
 On receiving the honor, Bah said:"Thank you to all of the volunteers, activists, social workers.
 Yes, I am a feminist activist.
 I have walked a path of fear and shame.
 Being here today gives me the strength to continue the fight.
 Illiteracy kills women.
-It was by learning to read and write that I was able to become an emancipated woman."
+It was by learning to read and write that I was able to become an emancipated woman."In 2022, she was named a Knight in the Ordre national du Mérite.